 This not only stopped the pool world in it’s tracks.
 It stopped everything.

 Ultimately however, progress cannot be stopped.
-The pandemic temporarily stopped play.
-However, the people behind the biggest events in 8-Ball kept on working and evolving behind the scenes.
+During the pandemic, the people behind the biggest events in 8-Ball kept on working and evolving behind the scenes.
 The Supreme Series and Taom Shootout joined forces to create an even more exciting brand of 8-ball Pool known as Ultimate Pool.

 8-ball as we know it is played in many countries across the world besides the England, Wales, Ireland and Scotland.
 Countries such as France, Italy, Spain, Australia, Morocco, New Zealand all enjoy the same game that we do here in the UK.